rajinder-yadav/tscli/.templates/javascript/README.md

 # TSCLI - JavaScript (ES6) Node generated project

-Start playing with the demo (JavaScript ES6) starter project now, the source code is under the project `src/` sub-folder.
+Start playing with the NodeJS demo starter project, the source code is under the project `src/` sub-folder.

 If you want to test out JavaScript (ES6) code without the compiler step, this is the fastest way to go.
-The project will however use Nodejs modules.
+The project will however use NodeJS modules as well as NodeJS `require` to import files.

 ```sh
 npm install